-Potty training a non-verbal autistic child is one of the greatest challenges of autism parenting.
+Autism potty training is one of the greatest challenges of autism parenting.
+Welcome back to my blog where we talk about the joys and challenges of parenting children on the autism spectrum.
+Today’s topic is a big milestone in any child’s life but can present unique challenges for our autistic kiddos: potty training.
 Diaper changing is one of those not so nice moments of parenthood.
 Sometimes after charging just one you may start wondering how soon you can start potty training your child.
 It’s not so bad the first 6 months especially when baby is being exclusively fed on milk.
 This is because milk poop doesn’t smell that bad.
 Trouble comes when they start eating solid food.
 The more variety of foods they try the stinker the soiled diapers.
 Getting your child potty trained is a huge achievement as a parent.

 Besides saving you hundreds of dollars every month for diapers it is also a great milestone for your child.
 Potty trained children are one step closer to independence.
 Now potty training is not a walk in the park.
 It’s hard work when dealing with a child considered as typical.
 It’s even more difficult if your child is special needs and nonverbal.
 The following are some of the strategies I used to potty train my 3year old nonverbal child on the autism spectrum.

 Disclaimer: I’m not a therapist, healthcare professional, nor do I pretend to be one on this blog.
 I am just a mom who has handled her fair share of motherhood challenges and is happy to share those experiences with others.
 The content on this blog is provided for general information purposes only.
 Please consult your family doctor or healthcare team for factual advice regarding your child’s specific challenges.